hossam-magdy/GitSwitcher/README.md

 #### - Committing

-`git commit -a -m "COMMIT_MSG"`: Add only changed tracked-files to staging area & commit
+`git commit -am "COMMIT_MSG"`: Add only changed tracked-files to staging area & commit

 `git commit -a --amend` : Amend/edit the last commit to include changes in tracked files